cvxgrp/dccp/README.md

 DCCP
 ====

-DCCP package provides an organized heuristic for difference-of-convex programming.
+DCCP package provides an organized heuristic for convex-concave programming.
-It tries to solve nonconvex problems that involve objective and constraint functions that are a sum of a convex and a concave term.
-The solver method provided and the syntax for constructing problems are discussed in [our associated paper](https://stanford.edu/~boyd/papers/dccp.html).
+It tries to solve nonconvex problems where all expressions satisfy the rules of disciplined convex programming (DCP) but the objective and constraint right and left-hand sides may have any curvature (e.g., maximizing a convex expression).
+The full details of our approach are discussed in [the associated paper](https://stanford.edu/~boyd/papers/dccp.html).
 DCCP is built on top of [CVXPY](http://www.cvxpy.org/), a domain-specific language for convex optimization embedded in Python.

 Installation
 ------------